-It's frustrating when women pass judgement on other women for choosing to have non-surgical aesthetic treatments such as Botox and fillers.
+It's frustrating when women pass judgement on other women for choosing to have non-surgical aesthetic treatments such as injectables.
 It becomes annoying when men decide they have a right to judge what a women does with their face.
 It turns to pure and unfiltered RAGE when a man criticises the absolutely incredible, inspirational, magnificent human and female idol, Katie Piper, for having cosmetic work.
 I mean.
 REALLY?

 Yes, some random guy has criticised acid attack victim, writer, presenter and activist, Katie, for daring to promote her new book, A Little Bit Of Faith.
 He took to Twitter, with his 17 followers, to say: